00labs/huma-monorepo/0_doc/Huma Protocol Technical Design.md

 - Defaulted
 - Deleted

 The credit line is in Requested state once created.
 After approval, it transitions to the Approved state.
-A credit line can be created in two ways.
-One way is for the borrower to submit a request, and approved by the Evaluation Agent by calling the approveCredit() function in the pool contract.
-This flow is easier when there is no need to evaluate the value of a collateral.
-The other way is for the borrower to submit a credit request to the Evaluation Agent via a DApp.
-The Evaluation Agent approves the request and calls the pool contract’s postApprovedCredit() directly.
-This path is used when receivables are involved so that the Evaluation Agent can decide the credit line by considering income, credit worthiness, and receivables.

 Once the borrower finishes the first drawdown, the credit line will be transitioned to GoodStanding state.
 If the borrower continues to pay on time, it will stay in GoodStanding state until the credit line reaches its maturity, when the credit line is transitioned to Deleted state after the balance is paid off.